BaseMax/ComposeDockerNginxPHP/README.md

 [webservers]
 <IP_OF_YOUR_SERVER> ansible_ssh_host=<IP_OF_YOUR_SERVER> ansible_ssh_port=<SSH_PORT_NUMBER> ansible_ssh_user=root ansible_ssh_private_key_file=<PATH_TO_PRIVATE_SSH_KEY>
 ```

+> **Warning**
+> In order to Playbook work properly, the name of each host must be exactly th IP of the same server.

 This playbook first install latest version of docker and docker compose on remote servers with add docker GPG key and add Docker Repository to ubuntu server.
 You must specify ubuntu release in playbook var: